Administrative distance: Overview

 The administrative distance (AD) value is assigned by the router on a per-protocol basis.
 Routers, by design, should not install multiple routes into the routing table as this has the potential to cause routing loops.
 While a router may run multiple routing protocols on the same device, it is necessary for the router to implement a process to ensure that multiple routes, pointing to the same destination do not simultaneously exist in the routing table.
 Each process running on a router advertises its administrative distance value to the local router.
 The router uses this value to determine which route should be used.
 Once a route has been selected, the routing information database is updated.
 If two routes have the same administrative distance, the router uses its vendor-specific algorithm to determine which route should be installed.
 Cisco routers simply ignore the values and fall back to the default values, which are never the same.

 The router will usually compare administrative distances to determine which protocol has the lowest value.
 The router prefers protocols that have a lower assigned administrative distance.
 For example, OSPF has a default distance of 110, so it is preferred by the router process, over RIP, which has a default distance of 120.
 The administrator can arbitrarily reconfigure the administrative distances, which affects the ranking of the preferred routes by the routing process.
 On Cisco routers, static routes have an administrative distance of 1, making them preferred over routes issued by a dynamic routing protocol.
 The administrative distance is a value that is always only referenced by the local router itself.
 The administrative distance is not advertised on the network.

 Default administrative distances

 Cisco

 The following table lists the default administrative distances for various routing protocols used on Cisco routers.

 Juniper

 The following table lists the default administrative distances for various routing protocols used on Juniper routers.

 Extreme Networks

 The following table lists the default administrative distances used on ExtremeXOS / Switch-Engine.

 The following table lists the default administrative distances used on Extreme VOSS / Fabric-Engine.

+FortiGate

+The following table lists the default administrative distances for various routing protocols used on Fortinet FortiGate routers.

 Configuration

 Cisco IOS

-The network administrator may modify the administrative distance to change the desired ranking of router protocols.
-This may be necessary in cases where routing redistribution has to be used, otherwise, routing loops could occur.
+The network administrator may modify the administrative distance to change the desired ranking of routing protocols.
+This may be necessary in cases where multiple routing protocols are in use.
 The Cisco Internetwork Operating System enables network administrators to modify the distance by changing the distance value in sub-router configuration mode.
 In the example below, RIP's administrative distance is changed to 89 so that it used in preference to OSPF.